marcgk-polo/web-Sprint-Challenge-User-Interface-and-Git/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+Semantic tags are tags which have qualitative meaning to the developer and future developers who are reading it.
+Semantic tags communicate meaning and help code be readable and recognizable based on what the function of the code is.
+Basically, it's creating labels for your code, with increased levels of specificity that mark your code in a detailed, meaninful way.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+Items displayed as "block" are displayed taking up the full available width, and create a new line before and after.
+Items displayed "inline" take up only as much width as they need and don't force new lines to be created.

 3. What are the 4 areas of the box model?

+The content, padding, border and margin.

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+The cross-axis of the parent.

 5. Explain why git is valuable to a team of developers.

+Git allows you to work on the same project at the same time, while preserving one anothers work across different branches, committing multiple versions as you go (safe-guarding against errors and bugs which might be introduced), and allowing code review (through pull requests that are merged after reviewed by the group).
+It's a great collaborative tool.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.